VuokkoH/R-scripts-for-spatial-data-processing/README.md

 # R-scripts-for-spatial-data-processing

 I am collecting here simple R scripts for processing and analysis of spatial data.
+Mostly very basic stuff that I have found useful on a regular basis.

 This is a work in progress, any comments and suggestions are welcome!